MrLoh/tobanika.us/index/program/en.md

 midnight
 ### Reception After-Party
 ![](hotel.jpg)
-Bar of Courtyard Marriott Chicago Highland Park/Northbrook <br>
+Bar of Courtyard Marriott Chicago Highland Park/Northbrook Hotel <br>
 [1505 Lake Cook Rd, Highland Park, IL 60035](https://www.google.com/maps/place/Courtyard+Chicago+Highland+Park%2FNorthbrook)

 German wedding receptions have a tendency to go until 5 in the morning.
-In honor of this, we will continue the party — on a more chill level — at the hotel lobby after the reception hall closes down.
+In honor of this, we will continue the party — on a more chill level — at the hotel lobby after the reception hall closes down at midnight.
 All are welcome to join!

 -------------------------------------------------------------------------------